skrodahl/qwen38-27B-dual-rtx5060/README.md

 question for any k is only: does draft position k get accepted often enough to earn 2.37 ms?

-**Prose peaks at k=4, structured at k=5.** Prose gains +21.6, +11.2, +2.8 tok/s
+**Prose peaks at k=4, structured keeps climbing.** Prose gains +22.0, +11.3, +2.9, +0.2 tok/s for k=1..4, then loses ground: acceptance stops rising (2.73
-for k=1..4, then loses ground: acceptance stops rising (2.73 at k=4, 2.70 at
+at k=4, 2.70 at k=5) while every step keeps getting longer.
+Structured keeps filling the extra slots — per-position acceptance is still 0.46 at position 7 — but its gains flatten too: 135.58, 135.36, 138.08 for k=5,6,7, against +16.2
-k=5) while every step keeps getting longer.
-Structured keeps filling the extra slots — per-position acceptance is still 0.46 at position 7 — but the gains flatten from k=5: 132.93, 132.75, 135.21.
+from k=3 to k=4.

 **Memory is not a reason to pick a low k.** Turning MTP on at all costs 61K tokens of KV pool (351,618 -> 290,655): that is the draft head itself.
 Each